Mound Builders: Archaic era

 Radiocarbon dating has established the age of the earliest Archaic mound complex in southeastern Louisiana.
 One of the two Monte Sano Site mounds, excavated in 1967 before being destroyed for new construction at Baton Rouge, was dated at 6220 BP (plus or minus 140 years).
-Researchers at the time thought that such huter-gatherer societies were not organizationally capable of this type of construction.
-It has since been dated as about 6500 BP, or 4500 BCE, although not all agree.
+Researchers at the time thought that such hunter-gatherer societies were not organizationally capable of this type of construction.
+It has since been dated as about 6500 BP or 4500 BCE, although not all agree.

 Watson Brake is located in the floodplain of the Ouachita River near Monroe in northern Louisiana.
 Securely dated to about 5,400 years ago (around 3500 BCE), in the Middle Archaic period, it consists of a formation of 11 mounds from 3 ft to 25 ft tall, connected by ridges to form an oval nearly 900 ft across.
-In the Americas, building of complex earthwork mounds started at an early date, well before the pyramids of Egypt were constructed.
-Watson Brake was being constructed nearly 2,000 years before the better-known Poverty Point, and building continued for 500 years.
+In the Americas, the building of complex earthwork mounds started at an early date, well before the pyramids of Egypt were constructed.
+Watson Brake was being constructed nearly 2,000 years before the better-known Poverty Point, and the building continued for 500 years.
 Middle Archaic mound construction seems to have ceased about 2800 BCE.
 Scholars have not ascertained the reason, but it may have been because of changes in river patterns or other environmental factors.

-With the 1990s dating of Watson Brake and similar complexes, scholars established that pre-agricultural, pre-ceramic American societies could organize to accomplish complex construction during extended periods of time, invalidating scholars' traditional ideas of Archaic society.
-Watson Brake was built by a hunter-gatherer society, the people of which occupied this area only a seasonal basis.
-Successive generations organized to build the complex mounds over a 500-year period.
+With the 1990s dating of Watson Brake and similar complexes, scholars established that pre-agricultural, pre-ceramic American societies could organize to accomplish complex construction during extended periods, invalidating scholars' traditional ideas of Archaic society.
+Watson Brake was built by a hunter-gatherer society, the people of which occupied this area only on a seasonal basis.
+Successive generations organized to build the complex mounds over 500 years.
 Their food consisted mostly of fish and deer, as well as available plants.

 Poverty Point, built about 1500 BCE in what is now Louisiana, is a prominent example of Late Archaic mound-builder construction (around 2500 BCE – 1000 BCE).
 It is a striking complex of more than 1 mi2, where six earthwork crescent ridges were built in concentric arrangement, interrupted by radial aisles.
 Three mounds are also part of the main complex, and evidence of residences extends for about 3 mi along the bank of Bayou Macon.
 It is the major site among 100 associated with the Poverty Point culture and is one of the best-known early examples of earthwork monumental architecture.
 Unlike the localized societies during the Middle Archaic, this culture showed evidence of a wide trading network outside its area, which is one of its distinguishing characteristics.

-Horr's Island, Florida, now a gated community next to Marco Island, was excavated by Michael Russo in 1980.
-He found an Archaic Indian village site.
-Mound A was a burial mound that dated to 3400 BCE, making it the oldest known burial mound in North America.
+The Tomoka Mound Complex on the St. Johns River in Florida included a mound constructed between 4629 and 4000 BP (2679 to 2050 BCE).
+Horr's Island in Southwest Florida included a burial mound dated to 3400 BCE, making it the oldest known burial mound in North America.